FigSystems/IcePak/docs/Idea.md

  - The script will be executed, line-by-line failing if an error is ecountered.

 The `Libraries` section contains a list of files that will have their required libraries included.
-One can also specify additional libraries in the `extra` field.
 The type field is used to distinguish between `standard` entries and other types, in this case `libraries`.
 The current types are (More to come in the future):
  - `standard`
  - `libraries`